Other travel documents

 Friday 28th February 1975 Sudan

 Half way through the Tanzania trip was an official visit for one week to Sudan.
 Apparently the University of Khartoum Computing Centre staff (ex-pat Brits) had phoned the UK government asking for help with a problem on their British Elliot 803 computer.
 I was only 1000 miles away, so was sent up to help.
 The staff there were expecting an old man and were surprised to see me.
 I'd offered to solve any problems they had, at that time I was one of the well-known world experts on computers.
 The problem turned out to be white ants in the processor, not quite what I expected!
 Looking back I think they just wanted a bit of UK company for a while.
-I stayed next to the Nile at the Grand Hotel (run-down but so pompous, they had Mickey Mouse serviettes, and Sudan Railways ash trays), Joy's Mum used to have Caledonian Scottish dance evenings here when they lived in Sudan (with Joy as a baby).
+I stayed overlooking the Nile at the Grand Hotel (run-down but so pompous, they had Mickey Mouse serviettes, and Sudan Railways ash trays), Joy's Mum used to have Caledonian Scottish dance evenings here when they lived in Sudan (with Joy as a baby).
 The air conditioning here is by water dripping over a cloth, with a fan blowing on it; it all works because of the very low humidity.

 There are nasty dust storms quite regularly, crunchy in the mouth and on the teeth, you can't see across the road in from of the hotel.
 Wonderful sunsets, the sky lit up just after the sun had set as the sun illuminated the underside of all the dust in the air.
 The city is quietest at midday, not at night, I wrote all my reports and notes after lunch in the siesta times.

 I met the Minister of Computing, Ports and Harbours for a chat about possibly setting up a national computing centre there.
 He made a polite jokes which I had to laugh at "...offered a secretary a job, she named a price, he said "avec plaisir", she said "no, that's extra"".
 USA consultants through the UN had told Sudan that they needed expensive "Cut-and-fill" software for road embankments and cuttings; not much use in crossing a sandy desert from Khartoum to the coast, they were conned.
 Walking around once in the cool of the evening a local came up to me and said (as many do) "You from England?
 You know my friend from England?".
-It turned out that his friend was a colleague of mine with whom I went out one evening every week decorating old peoples homes.
+It turned out that his friend was a colleague of mine, Andy Jack, with whom I went out one evening every week decorating old peoples homes.

-After a week in Sudan I flew back to Dar in a small lane landing at various small fields in the forest on the way.
+After a week in Sudan I flew back to Dar in a small plane landing at various small fields in the forest on the way.
 The books I choose to read when I'm abroad have some local significance.
 I was reading Hemingway "Snows of Kilimanjaro" on the plane on the way back south to Dar.
 A dying hunter is being flown with a doctor in a small plane to hospital.
 He thinks he's ill, we know he is dying and hallucinating, there's perhaps no plane at all.
 He looks out of the plane window (Quote) "and there, ahead, all that he could see, as wide as all the world, great, high, and unbelievably white in the sun, was the square top of Kilimanjaro.
 And he knew that there was where he was going."
 Kilimanjaro equals heaven here, it's where your spirit goes when you die, it means really that he'd died and reached heaven.
 At that point I looked out of the plane window, and there was the top of mount Kilimanjaro, wide and white and shining in the sun, quite frightening, an amazing coincidence.

 Saturday 5th April 1975 Nigeria

 After the work at Dar was finished, I flew with PanAm Airline across Africa to Nigeria, due to change to an internal flight at Lagos.
 They were late arriving into Lagos, so I missed my onward flight up country.
 It took ages to persuade them that they had to give me a room for the night since it was their fault that I'd missed my flight.
 They eventually found me a rat and flea infested hovel, I got there at 2am and was collected at 5.30am for the onward internal flight to Ibadan.
 I had to bribe someone at the desk to get a seat.
 There was a live goat in the aisle of the plane!
 I stayed with Dave and (pregnant with Norna) Louise Scott.
 I met John and Janet Patrick at Ibadan, they know Stuart Burgess, and moved to Nottingham University shortly afterwards.
-I went with them on a visit to Ilesha Methodist Guild Hospital (where Dave is working).
+I went with Dave and Louise on a visit to Ilesha Methodist Guild Hospital (where Dave is working).
 There was also a visit to have an audience with King Elikole, you have to walk backwards as you retreat from talking to him.
 I had one overnight visit to small villages in the bush where Louise worked as a nurse (I don't often get away from the big cities, it was great) and slept hot (no aircon) under a mosquito net.

 November 1979 This was my first "business" visit to Egypt, Cairo.
 I was working at the University of Cairo Computing Centre.
 My job was to investigate the performance of their new ICL 2903 mainframe computer.
 I could see the problem as soon as I walked into the computer room.
 In those days computers had bank after bank of flashing lights, I looked at the activity lights on the discs, and could see that one disc drive was 100% active, the others were idle.
 The solution is to spread the load.
 However for politeness it must appear to take time to discover the solution.
 I stayed at a flat in Garden City and walked 20 minutes across the Nile to the institute.
 The mains water was on only from 11 pm to 5 am; late or early showers.
 There was a very noisy funeral in a flat below me - much wailing by the women, the louder you wail the more it shows how sad you are - downstairs all one night and the next morning.
 I chatted with a post graduate student Saad Mohammed Abdul-Aziz doing an MSc, and gave him hints.
 He took me to his flat for a wonderful meal cooked by his wife and other women, but the women folk didn't attend the meal, only the men.